Click on the images help you identify a tamarack.

 Form

-Straight, upright trunk extending to top of tree, with spreading or ascending branches.
-Height 40 to 70 feet, with diameters of 14 to 24 inches.
+A straight, upright trunk extends to the top, with spreading or ascending branches.
+Height ranges from 40 to 70 feet, with trunk diameters of 14 to 24 inches.
 Large trees are rare because most old specimens were killed years ago by the larch sawfly.

 Bark